dgower/p2/source/_posts/2014-03-06-TheBot-Journey-So-Far.markdown

 Why Golang ?

 Golang has excellent and remarkable support for concurrency in the core language.
-The RaspberryPi is not capable of running two threads of code in parallel.
-So we needed the car firmware to handle multiple real world interactions at the same time.
-Modelling this using threads would have forced us to use mutexes, etc, for synchronization.
+The RaspberryPi is single threaded and we needed the car to handle multiple real world interactions at the same time.
+Using threads would have forced us to use mutexes, etc, for synchronization.
 The ‘goroutines+channels' architecture in Golang helped us focus on the "actual" interactions (Goroutines are light weight threads which are executed via the Go runtime on real threads via a M:N mapping.
-Channels are a typed conduit for passing messages between goroutines).
+Channels are a typed mechanism for passing messages between goroutines).
 The resulting code is much easier to read, reason with and understand.

 >> “Simply running the binary was always enough.
 This helped tremendously in shortening our development/build/deploy cycles and made the process even more gratifying.”

 Golang is a statically typed, garbage collected and compiled programming language.
 However, in use, it feels like a FAST (slightly) verbose scripting language which has support for systems programming  and duck typing.
-It also has excellent support for cross compilation.
-Since the produced binary was entirely self contained and statically linked, no runtime was necessary on the RaspberryPi.
-Simply running the binary was enough, which helped tremendously in shortening our development, build and deploy cycles and made the process even more fun.
+Since the cross compiled binary was entirely self contained, no runtime was needed.
+Simply running the binary was enough, which helped tremendously in shortening our development, build and deploy cycles and made the process even more gratifying.
 Why RaspberryPi ?

-The RaspberryPi represents the lowest common denominator when it comes to platforms that are available to everyone.
-It contains a decent SoC (single core 700 Mhz ARM11) and runs Linux.
-Besides being an ideal target for a cross compiled Golang binary, it also doesn’t skimp (too much) on the I/O department I2C ✓ GPIO ✓ PWM support ✓.
-The swappability of the SD cards, the forgiveness of the hardware, USB power, integrated HDMI/Ethernet/USB ports; all these capabilities go a long way in making it a good first choice.
+The RaspberryPi represents the most available lowest common denominator; a ARM chip running Linux.
+Besides marrying well with cross compiled Golang, it also doesn’t skimp on the I/O department I2C ✓ GPIO ✓ PWM ✓ The forgiving nature of the hardware, integrated HDMI/Ethernet/USB go a long way in making it a good first choice.

 That being said, we could deploy the firmware, in its current form, on any Linux based platform that has the ability to talk GPIO/I2C, including:
-BBB
-Cubietruck
-ODROID
-Cotton Candy
-CuBox
-PandaBoard
-Transcend WIFI SD Card (video)

-In the long term then prognosis is a lot better.
-While Golang already supports a wide gamut of targets, I intend on running it on a raw microcontroller soon.
+BeagleBone Black
+PandaBoard, etc.

+Our long term goal is to be able to target raw microcontrollers.
 What does it do ?
 The Video

-For its first public appearance at the Golang Meetup,  we wanted something to quickly showcase what the bot was capable of.
-I personally think it does a fairly good job:

 [embedded video www.youtube.com/watch?v=iMXjkZ4B3EM goes here] What next?

-We did not necessarily limit ourselves to the current form factor when coming up with these ideas.
-Although the complete list available below, the best ones are:
-End goals
-Hobbyist / Education
-Extract the components and make them available separately.
-Explore building a Super 8 kit (combine 8 of the most used sensors in one neat package.)
-Logistics / Delivery
-We see tremendous potential for this in the B2B space as well as in rural health care.
-Home Automation
-The existing solutions are tacky, expensive and lack a cohesive experience.
-We plan on using ThoughtWorks’ core competency, which is building well crafted custom software solutions, to revolutionize this space by coming up with something even your great grandpa could use.
-New Capabilities
-Gobotics
-Golang robotics + hardware abstraction layer.
-Better Acuity
-Head mounted 3D display (think Oculus Rift) control of TheBot camera(s).
-Route Mapping / Discovery
-Not only should these robots (aerial or otherwise) be capable of efficiently navigating in chaotic environments, they need to account for the ever changing urban landscape.
-The firmware also needs the ability to react to the environment (think wind, rainfall, etc.)
+The current form factor was an evolutionary step; a convenience which allowed us to get started quickly.

+We definitely want to cater to the hobbyist / education space (possibly in the form of a stripped down, dressed up Super 8 sensor kit, to help people get started quickly) as it has the potential for maximum impact at the grassroots level.
+At the same time, we want to balance things out by looking at solidly marketable areas like B2B logistics / delivery (it sort of applies to the rural health care space as well) and home automation.
+The home automation space is particularly exciting as the potential for integration between really smart software and hardware innovation is really high (as aptly demonstrated by the NEST devices.)

+To make the above happen, we will need to stretch TheBot’s legs and expand its capabilities.
+We are in the process of extracting a hardware abstraction framework (called EMBD) which will allow us to target a variety of hosts (RPi, BBB, etc.) from a single code base.
+This would be particularly helpful because it would allow to quickly prototype solutions using readily available hobby boards, while still retaining the ability to target the final hardware.
+Besides that, we are also interested in route mapping / visualization, as capability in this area will open a whole bunch of opportunities.

 ⁂